ihatenodejs/aidxnFUN/README.md

 This is a more modern version of design.
 This project is released under the CC0-1.0 license.
 The code and content are in the public domain.

-This repo may be archived at times due to me not needing a new design or extra features.

 # Install and self-host
 Have a weird obsession?
 Want a pre-built site you can use for free?
 Host aidxnFUN!
 As the code is available under the CC0-1.0 license, which means you should feel free and encouraged to change content, design, whatever!